|

 On the east

-side this looks like some of the original truck docks.
+side, this looks like some of the original truck docks.

-powerhouse on the NE corner.
+powerhouses at the complex.
+This one is on the NE corner.

 This building

-was developed by the architectural firm Albert Kahn and Chrysler
+that was developed by the architectural firm Albert Kahn and Chrysler

 Engineers.
 It cut the amount of steel used by half during a time